Transition to Middle School

 Navigating Open Enrollment in PUSD

 Families in any grade level in Pasadena, Altadena and Sierra Madre may apply for admission to PUSD schools other than their assigned neighborhood school through the Open Enrollment process.
 Students are accepted based on availability and a random lottery process.
-Theresa Doran from Pasadena Unified’s Office of Permits, along with PEN representatives, explains the process and the timelines, and answers questions.
-View the Open Enrollment presentation in English or Open Enrollment presentation in Spanish.
+PEN representatives explain the process and the timelines, and answers questions.
+The Open Enrollment slide presentation is available here.
+More detailed information is available on PEN’s Open Enrollment page.

 Transition to High School (and beyond!)